wyatt8740/Pokemon-Type-Matchup-Calculator/README.md

 All in all, this was just an excuse for me to use a Lisp - it just seemed like the kind of problem that Lisps would be suited to solving (association lists made it pretty simple), and I feel like I learned a lot in the process.

+Tested in SBCL and in GNU Clisp, both running on Debian Linux.